The Best Home Insurance Companies in California in 2026

 California Home Insurance FAQs

-Here are answers to some of the most common questions about homeowners insurance in California.
+Here are answers to some of the most common questions homeowners ask about home insurance in California.

 • How much is home insurance in California?